cja5553/ChatGPTComes2Campus/README.md

+Codes for:

-Codes for "ChatGPT Comes to Campus: Unveiling Core Themes in AI Policies Across U.S. Universities with Large Language Models", accepted in SIGCSE 2025.
+Charles Alba, Wang Xi, Chenyu Wang, and Ruopeng An.
+2025.
+ChatGPT Comes to Campus: Unveiling Core Themes in AI Policies Across U.S. Universities with Large Language Models.
+In Proceedings of the 56th ACM Technical Symposium on Computer Science Education V. 2 (SIGCSETS 2025).
+Association for Computing Machinery, New York, NY, USA, 1359–1360. https://doi.org/10.1145/3641555.3705141

 # About